1. Before the auction

 In order to bid in person, you will need to register for and collect a numbered paddle before the auction begins.
 Proof of identity will be required.
 Should you be the successful buyer of a lot, please ensure that your paddle can be seen by the auctioneer and that it is your number that is called out.
 Should there be any doubts as to price or buyer, please draw the auctioneer's attention to it immediately.
 All lots sold will be invoiced to the name and address in which the paddle has been registered and cannot be transferred to other names and addresses.

 Please do not mislay your paddle, in the event of loss, inform the Sales Clerk immediately.
 At the end of the sale, please return your paddle to the registration desk.

 You may bid online during the auction via Ingles & Hayday’s online bidding platform and registration for online bidding link to online-bidding is open 30 days prior to the auction.
 In order to complete registration for online bidding, you will be required to submit a copy of your photo ID.
 Online bidding will only be available during the live auction and will commence at 2pm on the auction day.
-For futher information on online bidding please read more.
+For further information on online bidding please read more.

 Absentee & telephone bids

 If you cannot attend the auction, we will be happy to execute written bids on your behalf or you can bid on the telephone.
 A bidding form and more information can be found at Absentee / Telephone Bidding.

 The auctioneer may open the bidding on any lot by placing a bid on behalf of the seller.
 The auctioneer may further bid on behalf of the seller, up to the amount of the reserve, by placing consecutive or responsive bids for a lot.
 Please refer to Condition 6 of the Conditions of Business for Buyer's.